 Here’s what you need to know about milk for homemade cheese.

-- Cheese cannot be made with long-life UHT milk.
+- Cheese cannot be made with long-life, UHT milk.

 - If you start with raw milk, then you need to pasteurize it in order to create a specific type of cheese.
-Otherwise, you can make cheese without adding any culture at all, as raw milk naturally contains a mesophillic culture.
+Otherwise, you can make cheese without adding any culture at all, as raw milk naturally contains a mesophilic culture.

-Use 1/4 tsp of calcium chloride mixed into 1/4 cup of chlorine free water for each 4 liters (1 gallon) of milk.
+- Use 1/4 tsp of calcium chloride mixed into 1/4 cup of chlorine-free water for every 4 liters (1 gallon) of milk.